ys/lenny-the-binoculars/README.md

 - `GITHUB_KEY` & `GITHUB_SECRET` Oauth app to authenticate
 - `GITHUB_ORG` Only users of that org will have acces
 - `APP_URL` Used to generate the `target_url` in commit statuses
-- `REPOSITORIES` Limit checking to only those repositories

 ## Setup